Side Effects of Buprenorphine in Cats

 Buprenorphine Is a Narcotic

 Buprenorphine may be familiar to you by its traditional brand names: Buprenex, Carpuject or Simbadol.
 The National Alliance of Advocates for Buprenorphine Treatment (NAABT) describes this medication as a fast-acting narcotic, usually kicking in within 15 to 30 minutes after dosing and lasting around eight hours.
 Because it's a narcotic and vulnerable to misuse and abuse, buprenorphine is controlled by the Drug Enforcement Agency and available only by a veterinary prescription for your cat.
 Despite the fact it is approximately 30 times stronger than morphine, it isn't as strong a pain reliever as morphine, best used for mild to moderate levels of pain.

 One of the reasons vets rely on buprenorphine as a pain medication for cats is because it has low risk of side effects when it's administered properly.
 The most common side effect of the drug is sedation, although a decrease in blood pressure and heart rate is also possible.

 Despite the few potential side effects, there are cautions to using the drug.
-Cats with kidney disease should not use the drug, and it should be used with caution if the cat has liver disease since the liver is responsible for removing buprenorphine from the body.
+Veterinary Partner advises that cats with kidney disease should not use the drug, and it should be used with caution if the cat has liver disease since the liver is responsible for removing buprenorphine from the body.
 Other conditions that preclude its use include heart failure, head trauma, respiratory damage or pregnancy and lactation.

 Cautions and Contraindications

-Make sure you and your vet are on the same page about what medication your cat is already taking because buprenorphine can have negative interactions with other medications.
+Make sure you and your vet are on the same page about what medication your cat is already taking because buprenorphine can have negative interactions with other medication.
 Anti-fungals and other medications, such as the antibiotic erythromycin can cause increased levels of buprenorphine in the bloodstream.
 It should be stored at room temperature, in a cabinet or other place shielding it from light exposure.